What Happens When You Quit Smoking and Start Vaping? A More Realistic Look at the Tradeoff

 Recent USC research found that among daily youth vapers, unsuccessful quit attempts rose from 28.2% in 2020 to 53.0% in 2024.
 Read that again.
 More than half of daily vapers who tried to quit failed.

-This isn't a willpower problem.
-It's a pharmacology problem.
+For anyone deciding to quit vaping, this isn't a willpower problem, it's a pharmacology problem.
 Nicotine rewires your dopamine system.
 It creates a baseline deficit that only more nicotine can temporarily fill.
 Whether that nicotine arrives through smoke, vapor, or a pouch, the dependency loop is the same.
 This is the hidden cost of what happens when you quit smoking and start vaping without a plan to eventually quit nicotine too.

 The ritual compounds the problem.
 You reach for something when you're stressed, when you need to focus, when you're bored.
 The hand-to-mouth motion, the oral fixation, the micro-break from whatever you're doing.
 These behavioral patterns become fused with the chemical dependency, making both harder to break in isolation.